Texture Settings

 Data file --data <filename>

-Choose the destination and file name for the Data file.
-The Data file contains the metadata where the sprites are found inside the texture.
+Set the output file name for the Data file.
+The Data file contains metadata like the sprite sizes and coordinates where the sprites can be found on the texture.

-The value entered in this field and also all file names described below must be absolute paths.
-TexturePacker convert them into paths relative to the .tps file when saving - allowing you to move the complete set of data to other locations.
+Make sure to enter an absolute path and ensure that all file names mentioned below are also absolute paths.
+TexturePacker converts them into paths relative to the .tps file when saving - allowing you to move the complete set of data to other locations.

-If you are using Multipack or Scaling variants to create different variations of a sprite sheet, make sure that the Data file name contains a placeholder:
+When using Multipack or Scaling variants to create multiple sprite sheets, make sure that the Data file name contains a placeholder:

 Placeholder | Description |